AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ### Retrieve the group memberlist

-You can retrieve the group members from the server with pagination.
+All the chat group users can retrieve the group members from the server with pagination.
 And the retrieved members are in the descending order of the timestamp when these members join the chat group.

 ### Retrieve the chat group list